 Just like any other first responder, fire boats and the people assigned to them need to practice their manuevers in order to quickly and efficiently provide the service they are expected to provide when a fire emergency happens.
 Likewise, if there are any new firefighter personnel on board, or any needing a brush-up on their training, the fire boat will have to get out there and practice, without a fire.
 (Fire boats are used not only to put out fires on board water craft but are also used to fight fires in dockside buildings and other structures, and they must be ready to jump into service, just like regular land-based firefighters.)

-Recently, on a bright, blue sky and puffy Clouds on the Columbia 2clouds, almost-spring day, I took myself down to Wintler Community Park, located on the shoreline of the Columbia River in Vancouver, WA, for a respite from the dark grey, dreary, rainy, days we’ve been having here.
+Recently, on a bright, blue sky and puffy clouds, almost-spring day, I took myself down to Wintler Community Park, located on the shoreline of the Columbia River in Vancouver, WA, for a respite from the dark grey, dreary, rainy, days we’ve been having here.
 (Yes, we’re setting all-time records for how much rain we’re getting this winter.
 I, for one, am ready for it to end.)

 Wintler Park includes a multi-use walkway (the 5-mile Renaissance Trail ends here) that borders along the Columbia River, where Portland International Airport is among the sights visible across the water.
 After your walk, you can sit for a bit on one of the many benches along the pathway, and watch the big airplanes take off and land, as well as watch the barges and ships, fishing boats and, depending on the time of year, jet-skiers and sailboats out on the water.
 The Portland Air National Guard Station is also across the river and on some days you can watch (and hear) the F-15s fly by.